dfeehan/shiny-id-demos/SI/README.md

 ## Model Details

-The app uses a **fraction-based parameterization**, where all population compartments are represented as proportions (0 to 1) rather than absolute counts.
-This makes the model scale-independent and applicable to populations of any size.
+The app parameterizes the model with compartments that represent proportions (0 to 1) rather than absolute counts.

 ### Differential Equations